SuperOfficeDocs/superoffice-docs/docs/en/request/learn/priority/create.md

     * Optionally enter days to exclude in the **Holidays (day/month)** field.
 Select **Include year** to include the year in these dates.

 1. In the **Escalation events** tab, specify how the escalation chain operates in response to different events in the request.
-The following options are available:
+Options:

     * Request read by owner
     * Changed user (manually)